zerodogg/WowMigraineHelper/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## Third party legal notice

+World of Warcraft is a trademark or registered trademark of Blizzard Entertainment, Inc.